We have gone from splendid sophistication to squalor slums of Uganda

 (We dread to think what bugs were in that home, and made our skin itch even after we went home and had the hottest shower, and clothes were boiled.)

 There were no mattresses or foam for the six children she cared for as they must have huddled together in one room, and the rusted old tin roof showed large areas of light that shone through from the sun.
 This must be a damp and cold room filled with a muddy pool of water when the rains come flooding in – straight onto the children as they sleep.

 Even the outdoor kitchen was a crumbling old mud brick remains of an alcove, with no roof.

 One little girl dressed only in a boy’s singlet held my hand the entire time we were there.
 I shooed away flies from her sores and I wiped her dripping nose, with raw scabs under it.

-So each time I saw the children, I tried to hug them; to rest an approving hand on their shoulder; or to pick them up and cuddle them if they fell and grazed their knee.
+So each time I saw the children, I tried to hug them; to rest an approving hand on their shoulder, or to pick them up and cuddle them if they fell and grazed their knee.

 I would rub my finger softly on their cheek, or rock them on my lap, and envelop them tenderly.

 Many of these children never received love.
 They were left alone with siblings.
 Toddlers and babies were found left alone for hours on end whilst the adults went off to drink or attend the field.
-At times cared by another child only a few years older.
+At times cared for another child only a few years older.

-Many kids found themselves at the wrong end of a drunken adult, and were beaten.
+Many kids found themselves at the wrong end of a drunken adult and were beaten.
 Other minors were simply just neglected.